Robust Barycenters of Persistence Diagrams: Results

 \section{Results}

-\julien{This section presents} two applications of \julien{our} robust barycenter\julien{s} (\autoref{sec:RobustBary}) \julien{along with detailed experiments.} The experimental results are obtained on a computer with \julien{an} NVIDIA Geforce RTX 2060 (Mobile Q) with 6 GB of dedicated VRAM. \julien{Our} methods \julien{were} implemented on Python, using Pytorch for computations on the GPU.
-We ran some experiments on two public ensembles \cite{ensembleBenchmark} described in \cite{pont_vis21}.
-One is an acquired 2D ensemble and the other is a simulated 3D ensemble, both \julien{selected} from past SciVis contests \cite{scivisOverall}.
+{This section presents} two applications of {our} robust barycenter{s} (\autoref{sec:RobustBary}) {along with detailed experiments.} The experimental results are obtained on a computer with {an} NVIDIA Geforce RTX 2060 (Mobile Q) with 6 GB of dedicated VRAM. {Our} methods {were} implemented on Python, using Pytorch for computations on the GPU. {Given the specification of our GPU, we were memory-limited in our experiments, given the modest dedicated VRAM.
+This led us to run experiments with diagrams thresholded by persistence, to reach a typical size of $\sim$20 points per diagram (as a reminder, in practice, all diagrams need to be augmented, \autoref{sec:PDs}).} We ran some experiments on two public ensembles \cite{ensembleBenchmark} described in \cite{pont_vis21}.
+One is an acquired 2D ensemble and the other is a simulated 3D ensemble, both {selected} from past SciVis contests \cite{scivisOverall}.
 For the experiments, only the persistence pairs containing maxima were considered.